sbam-tools/notes/README.md

 Running this platform and working on it has its costs.
 If you enjoy this tool, [please consider a donation](https://www.paypal.com/donate/?business=L49FJ2VK84B8L&no_recurring=0&item_name=SBAM+Notes&currency_code=EUR).

+This repository contains the CDK project for the infrastructure and backend part.
+The frontend code is on [https://github.com/sbam-tools/notes-frontend](https://github.com/sbam-tools/notes-frontend).

 ## How it works